x-cbs/x-cbs.github.io/README.md

-# Nerfies
+#  Accelerating Search-Based Planning for Multi-Robot Manipulation by Leveraging Online-Generated Experiences.

-This is the repository that contains source code for our paper website [_Accelerating Search-Based Planning for Multi-Robot Manipulation by Leveraging Online-Generated Experiences_](https://x-cbs.github.io/).
+This is the repository that contains the source code for our paper website [_Accelerating Search-Based Planning for Multi-Robot Manipulation by Leveraging Online-Generated Experiences_](https://x-cbs.github.io/).
 It has been adapted from the [Nerfies website](https://nerfies.github.io).

 If you find our work useful, please cite: